WeirauchLab/MARIO/README.md

  * [picard-tools MarkDuplicates][pmd] (part of [Picard][])
  * [macs2][] (also installable [from PyPi][macspypi])

-The MARIO pipeline also requires a locally-modified version of [MOODS][], included in this repository.
+The MARIO pipeline also depends on a locally-modified version of [MOODS][] (using base-2 statistics), included in this repository.

 MARIO is written in Perl and has a single third-party [CPAN][] dependency, [Parallel::ForkManager][pfm], which might already be installed by your